-The Yearbook does not accept payments for publication.
+The Yearbook does not accept any payments or fees for article submission, processing, or publication.
 Any attempt by authors or other interested parties to offer such payment could result in rejection of the submitted manuscript.

 Published articles may not represent the point of view of the Founders, Editorial Council or Editorial Board.